Frequently Asked Questions

 About Us

-Our ability to grow nutritious grass year-round means our farmers can raise animals with a light touch, allowing them to lead as close to a natural life as possible.
-The care shown on farm is reflected in the quality and flavor of the meat we produce at Silver Fern Farms.
+The care and expertise of our farmers in New Zealand is reflected in the quality and flavor of the premium quality grass-fed red meat we produce at Silver Fern Farms.
 A diet of nutrient-rich grass produces natural marbling and gives a fine, delicate texture.
 The result is the finest quality, nutritious and delicious, tender red meat.

-Most of the land used for livestock in New Zealand is unsuitable for crops, making pastoral farming a highly sustainable alternative.
-Our grass-based system optimizes natural resources and uses low-intensity farming practices to minimize environmental impact.
+Here at Silver Fern Farms, we are all about creating goodness from the farms the world needs.
+New Zealand’s grass-based system optimizes natural resources and uses low-intensity farming practices to minimise environmental impact.
 Using a natural abundance of rainwater to grow grass, farmers optimize livestock to match the natural grass growth curve.

 Orders